Kingxukai/linux/Documentation/admin-guide/aoe/aoe.rst

-  The aoe_dyndevs module parameter defaults to 1, meaning that the driver will assign a block device minor number to a discovered AoE target based on the order of its discovery.
+  The aoe_dyndevs module parameter defaults to 1, meaning that the driver will assign a block device minor number to a discovered AoE target based on the woke order of its discovery.
 With dynamic minor device numbers in use, a greater range of AoE shelf and slot addresses can be supported.
 Users with udev will never have to think about minor numbers.
-Using aoe_dyndevs=0 allows device nodes to be pre-created using a static minor-number scheme with the aoe-mkshelf script in the aoetools.
+Using aoe_dyndevs=0 allows device nodes to be pre-created using a static minor-number scheme with the aoe-mkshelf script in the woke aoetools.